cloud-ark/kubeplus/README.rst

    :scale: 10%
    :align: right

-In the above example the name of that ``Service`` object which is child of ``cluster1`` Custom Resource instance and whose name contains the string ``master`` is discovered at runtime and used as the value of ``mySQLServiceName`` attribute while creating the ``moodle1`` Custom Resource instance.
+In the above example the name of the ``Service`` object which is child of ``cluster1`` Custom Resource instance and whose name contains the string ``master`` is discovered and injected at runtime as the value of ``mySQLServiceName`` attribute in the ``moodle1`` Custom Resource Spec.

 Check our `slide deck`_ in the Kubernetes Community Meeting for more details of the above example.

 PlatformStack Operator
 -----------------------
 Creating platform stacks requires treating the set of resources that represent a stack as a unit.
-For this purpose KubePlus provides a CRD/Operator of its own.
-This CRD/Operator defines the ``PlatformStack`` Custom Resource.
+For this purpose KubePlus provides a CRD/Operator of its own which defines the ``PlatformStack`` Custom Resource.
 This Custom Resource enables application developers to define all the stack resources as a unit, along with the inter-dependencies between them.
 The dependency information is used by mutating webhook to prevent out-of-order creation of resources.
 PlatformStack Operator does not actually deploy any resources defined in a stack.
 Resource creation is done normally using 'kubectl'.

 .. image:: ./docs/platform-stack1.png
    :scale: 10%